OGGM/oggm/docs/input-data.rst

   to the directories.
 Adding all necessary pre-processing tasks for a dynamical run, including the mass-balance calibration, bed inversion, up to the :py:func:`tasks.init_present_time_glacier` task included.
-  These directories still contain all data that was necessary for the processing, i.e. they are the largest in size.
-They are also the most flexible since the processing chain can be re-run from any stage in them.
+  These directories still contain all data that were necessary for the processing, i.e. the largest in size but also the most flexible since the processing chain can be re-run from any stage in them.
 - **Level 4**: same as level 3 but with all intermediate output files removed.
   The strong advantage of level 4 files is that their size is considerably